Record Catch Tales

 The Pike That Changed a Country

-Before Louis’s catch, pike were considered secondary game fish.
-Afterward, European anglers began pursuing trophy pike with the same intensity that American bass fishermen bring to their quarry.
-Catch-and-release practices, which had been uncommon for pike, became standard among trophy hunters.
+German angler Lothar Louis caught a 55-pound, 12-ounce pike from Greffern Lake in 1986.
+Didn’t just set a record — transformed pike fishing across Europe.
+Before Louis’s fish, pike were secondary game fish.
+Afterward, European anglers pursued trophy pike with intensity matching American bass fishermen.
+Catch-and-release practices, uncommon for pike, became standard among trophy hunters.

 What Record Fishing Teaches Us